teresamoser/Th_-Catipult-Game/README.md

 Arming: While in this state, the catapult arm will slowly wind back until it reaches its "Primed" Position.

 ### Other notes
-There is a variable called "arm_game_state" and this refers to either "Primed" (a rock is loaded) or
+There is a variable called "arm_game_state" and this refers to either "Primed" (a rock is loaded).